Faith E. Gay is a founding partner at Selendy Gay.

 Chambers ranks Faith as one of the country’s top litigators, citing “significant praise for her work in high-stakes litigation covering commercial claims, white-collar issues and matters of constitutional law.”
 Clients have touted her "extraordinary feel for litigation,” saying: "I've never met a lawyer like her; she combines so many talents in a single human body.
 She's incredibly responsive, unbelievably insightful, and her advice is always sound."
 Law360 described Faith as “a great litigator” with “a kind of magnetic charisma, a likeability and intelligence that allow her to present complicated cases in a way that disarms tough judges, hostile witnesses, and skeptical jury members.”

-In her white-collar and crisis management practice, Faith has represented corporations and high-profile individuals in investigations by the SEC, FINRA, DOJ, FDA, IRS, EPA, DOD, and numerous state attorneys general.
-She has led internal investigations at the request of corporations, boards of directors, and special committees.
+In her white-collar and crisis management practice, Faith has represented corporations, and high-profile individuals in investigations by the SEC, FINRA, DOJ, FDA, IRS, EPA, DOD, and numerous state attorneys general.
+She has led internal investigations at the request of corporations, Boards of Directors, and Special Committees.
 No individual or corporation that Faith has represented while under investigation has been indicted, pleaded guilty, or been forced to accept deferred prosecution.

 Quinn Emanuel Urquhart & Sullivan